 Substack essentially allows you to sign up to receive newsletters via email from notable and amateur writers.
 The platform has built a reputation as a refuge for media firebrands who have fled established news outlets.
 Among the notable authors on Substack are journalists Glenn Greenwald and Matt Taibbi; renowned authors Salman Rushdie and Chuck Palahniuk; Boris Johnson’s former aide Dominic Cummings; and political activist Michael Moore.

 More recently, Substack has branched out to introduce podcasts and videos, though it’s mainly associated with written articles.
 Notably for alienated Twitter fans, it also just launched its own take on short-form text posts, dubbed Notes, which are uncannily similar to tweets.
-The move seems to have rankled Musk as Twitter is now effectively blocking users from interacting with Substack posts.

 Hive Social may appeal to those looking for something that behaves a lot like Twitter as soon as you sign up.
 Like Twitter, there’s a timeline and the ability to follow people and repost other people’s messages as you see fit.
 It does all this without timeline algorithms: you see things in chronological order as they’re posted, just like in the early days of Twitter.